Off the derech: Psychological

 Individuals who leave ultra-Orthodox Judaism often face rejection from friends and family members.
 This knowledge often leads individuals who have doubts to first try to reconcile their doubts, in order to avoid the risk of losing family and friends.
 These individuals are generally pathologized by community leaders and experts and this attitude can often cause them to doubt their own sanity for having questions.
 At this stage, individuals often experience anxiety and depression.
 Some contemplate, attempt, or commit suicide.
-Faigy Mayer's 2015 suicide was covered by some media outlets, which led to a spate of think-pieces about OTD suicides.
-Although reports of a higher than average suicide rate among OTD have been heard, experts have highlighted that they are anecdotal, with no statistical data available to back up the claims.
+Media coverage of Faigy Mayer's 2015 suicide led to a spate of think-pieces about OTD suicides.
+Mental health advocates within the Orthodox and OTD communities have raised concerns about suicide and overdose rates in both.
+However, reliable statistics are not available as the matter has not been formally researched.
 Leaving any faith-based community often has traumatic effects; for many, losing a lifelong sense of reliance and security through believing in divine providence can be a difficult adjustment.
 OTD individuals also struggle with ingrained ideas about God's punishment, often leading to extreme feelings of guilt.
 Guilt among questioning individuals sometimes leads them to commit self-harm as a way of punishing themselves for perceived wrongs towards God, family and community.

-While psychological effects can be overwhelming in the initial years after leaving, the majority of OTD individuals report satisfaction with their choices.
+While psychological effects can be overwhelming in the initial years after leaving, the majority of OTD individuals report success in attaining their desired objectives in leaving.
 In Engelman's 2019 survey, 59% reported that they accomplished the goals they expected by leaving; 30% reported that they somewhat accomplished those goals; and 11% reported that they did not accomplish those goals.